June 14, 2010

 This is my first hosting experience: until now my web site was running off of a machine under my desk at home.
 This is obviously not ideal for bandwidth or reliability.
 Slicehost caters to a technical demographic that just wants a stripped down OS and little or no management tools.
 And it’s cheap to start.

 Initially I installed mysql, apache2, php and various supporting packages.
-I loaded databases for Wordpress and Gallery2 and rsynced my data over.
+I loaded databases for WordPress and Gallery2 and rsynced my data over.
 With a little tweaking everything was up and running.

 As you may know Gallery2 generates thumbnails on the fly as users visit the site.
 I cleared the thumbnails during some troubleshooting so they had to all be regenerated on my slicehost.
 What I found was that on the 256mb slice the system spent an inordinate amount of time in iowait and in many cases Gallery pages would timeout.
 It took noticeably longer than the Pentium III 350mhz I just migrated from.